Federal Loans and Private Loans

 - The interest rate for the Federal PLUS Program is fixed.

-- Borrowers may be charged a guarantee fee and an origination fee.
+- Borrowers will be charged a loan fee.

 - Dependent students, whose parents or guardians have been denied a PLUS loan, may borrow up to the increased independent student unsubsidized maximum.